BlueBrain/Brayns/python/README.md

 # Brayns
-A python client to interact with Brayns through its HTTP REST interface
+A non-exhaustive python example that illustrates how to interact with Brayns through its HTTP REST interface

 ## Installation

 ```
-alias python=python3
 virtualenv -p python3 env
 . ./env/bin/activate
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```